 I love making my own cleaning supplies.
 First of all, they are WAY cheaper than the toxic, and very pricey non-toxic products you buy in the stores because most of the cleaners are of mostly water.
 Secondly, I'm not exposing myself or my family to all of the toxic chemicals readily found in nearly all of the products, eliminating the need to rush to the emergency room if one of my kids decides to take a swig of one of the cleaners (see my guide for getting started on making your own here).

 I've almost completely switched over to making my own cleaning and beauty products at home to get rid of toxic chemicals in my house, but have been holding out on the toilet bowl cleaner.
 I've tried just sprinkling in some baking soda or borax, but wasn't terribly happy with the results.
 I wanted something that cleaned just a bit better and a recipe finally came to me!

-- 1/4 cup liquid castile soap – there are many different scents like lavender, almond, peppermint and more! (where to buy) (read more here about why I like Dr. Bronner’s castile soaps the best)
+- 1/4 cup liquid castile soap – there are many different scents like lavender, citrus, peppermint and more

 - 1 3/4 cup water

-- 8-10 drops of essential oils to purify, cleanse and remove odors – I like to use lemon, tea tree, eucalyptus, lavender, orange, Thieves or Purification
+- 8–10 drops of essential oils to purify, cleanse and remove odors – I like to use lemon, tea tree, eucalyptus, lavender, orange, Thieves, Pine or Purification

 - 16 oz. squeeze bottle (upcycle one or buy one here on Amazon)

 Mix all of the ingredients in a small bowl and stir.
 Transfer to the squeeze bottle and you're done!
 To use, squirt around the toilet and scrub with a brush.
 The baking soda adds extra scrubbing power.